microsoft/ebpf-for-windows/docs/Long term goals.md

 ### Control

-A secondary use case for eBPF on other platforms is to extend existing system behavior with out the need to author new in-box components.
+A secondary use case for eBPF on other platforms is to extend existing system behavior without the need to author new kernel drivers.
 As this invariably involves modification of the flow of control within existing components, this is often via predefined extension points.
 Typical modifications can include permit/deny decisions, alteration of the flow of control, or modification of the